 excludes farming, accounted for about 75 percent of GDP in 2014.

 Annual indexes for manufacturing and its durable and nondurable goods

 components are constructed by deflating current-dollar industry value of

-production data from the U.S. Bureau of the Census with deflators from the
+production data from the U.S. Bureau of the Census with deflators from

-prepared by BLS.
+manufacturing sector output prepared by BLS.

 Nonfinancial corporate output is a chain-type, current-weighted index

 calculated on the basis of the costs incurred and the incomes earned from

 production.
 The output measure excludes the following outputs from GDP: